calebgregory/cal.js/README.md

 # cal.js

-A Node.js emulation of the unix cal
+A Node.js emulation of the unix cal - with the extent of emulation including whitespace.

 ## Usage